MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 Then, **Choose a role** for that person as shown above.

 Lastly, select **Save** in the bottom-right corner of the panel.
-The instance that you are using will be automatically shared with the user you have defined the permission.
+The instance that you are using will be automatically shared with the user you have defined the permission for.
 This user will be able to enter the Customer Insights app and perform actions according to the role that you have specified.

 ## View current permissions